pvcraven/web-development-class/source/tutorials/web_server_setup/web_server_setup.rst

 Installing XAMPP
 ^^^^^^^^^^^^^^^^

-We are going to use XAMPP.
+We are going to use a software program called "XAMPP".
 XAMPP is a bundle of free software that contains the Apache Web Server, and some other applications.
 The name comes from:

 * X - Cross platform (Works on Windows, Mac and Linux)